AlejandroPqLz/tf-diffusion-scratch/README.md

 #### 3.2 Pull the `tensorflow-gpu-jupyter` image (Optional)

-This image contains all the correct dependencies for tensorflow with cuda and cudnn installed and a jupyter notebook server to develop the project (if not pull it will be automatically pulled in the next step).
+This image contains all the correct dependencies for TensorFlow with CUDA and cuDNN installed and a Jupyter notebook server to develop the project (if not, pull it will be automatically pulled in the next step).
 You can pull the image with the following command:

 ```bash
 docker pull tensorflow/tensorflow:latest-gpu-jupyter